OK . . . SO HOW DO I PRONOUNCE THE NAMES OF THESE PLACES?

 Large coral heads dominate our lagoon, most within inches of the

-surface even at high tide.
-The wave action is typically in the
+surface at high tide.
+The wave action is typically in the 4-8

-4-8 foot range but breaks fast and erratically into the calm
+foot range but breaks fast and erratically into the calm of the

 It may be difficult (impossible?) getting a surfboard on the small aircraft which serve the Manu'a Islands.
 Perhaps an Uli Board would be a good bet.